Planning Application Requirements

 The location plan must include copies of a location plan based on an up-to-date map and be at an identified standard metric scale (typically 1:1250 or 1:2500 but wherever possible the plan should be scaled to fit onto A4 or A3 size paper).
 Plans should identify sufficient roads and or buildings on land adjoining the application site to ensure that the exact location of the application site is clear.

 The application site should be edged clearly with a red line.
-It should include all land necessary to carry out the proposed development, for example, land required for access to the site from a public highway, visibility splays, landscaping, car parking and open areas round buildings.
-A blue line should be drawn round any other land owned by the applicant, close to or adjoining the application site.
+It should include all land necessary to carry out the proposed development, for example, land required for access to the site from a public highway, visibility splays, landscaping, car parking and open areas around buildings.
+A blue line should be drawn around any other land owned by the applicant, close to or adjoining the application site.

 Site plan